Up to 60% off sofas & mattresses — limited‑time deals.

 How to clean a leather sofa without stripping the finish

-Start with a dry microfiber cloth, then use a small amount of pH-balanced leather cleaner.
-Avoid alcohol wipes, harsh degreasers, and heavy oils that can leave a sticky film.
-Always test an inconspicuous area first and let it dry fully.
+Start dry with a microfiber cloth.
+If you need more, use a small amount of a leather cleaner that suits the finish, not a random household degreaser.
+Avoid alcohol wipes, harsh solvents, and heavy oils that can leave residue.
+Always test an inconspicuous area first.

 How to spot faux, bonded, or mixed-material upholstery

-Ask for the “leather match” description in writing.
-If the tag lists PU, PVC, “polyurethane leather,” or “bonded,” expect a different aging pattern than natural leather.
-On mixed sofas, inspect the sides and back for a slightly plastic feel or a fabric backing.
+Ask for the panel breakdown in writing.
+If the label says PU, PVC, bonded leather, bicast, or leather match, expect a different aging pattern than full-hide upholstery.
+On mixed-material sofas, the sides and back often feel more plastic-like or reveal a fabric backing.

 FAQs